salesforcecli/plugin-data/messages/data.export.resume.md

 # description

 More information about a command.
 Don't repeat the summary.

-# flags.name.summary
+# flags.bulk-query-id.summary

-Description of a flag.
+Job ID of the bulk query.

-# flags.name.description
+# flags.use-most-recent.summary

-More information about a flag.
-Don't repeat the summary.
+Use the most recent bulk query ID from cache.

 # examples

 - <%= config.bin %> <%= command.id %>